ToshioCP/Gtk4-tutorial/src/sec2.src.md

 This tutorial including this section is without any warranty.
 If you install gtk4 to your computer, do it at your own risk.

+This section is written on 7/May/2021.
+"At present" means 7/May/2021 in this section.

-There are two possible way to install gtk4 (April/2021).
+There are two possible way to install gtk4.

 - Build it from the source file.
 - Install a distribution which uses gtk4.

-Regarding the first way, I only have an experience to install it to Ubuntu 20.10.
+Regarding the first way, I only have an experience to install it to Ubuntu 21.04 and 20.10.
 Probably you need more than the explanation below.
-However, at present (April/2021), this is the most general way.
+However, at present, this is the most general way.

 The second way is easy to install.
 See [Gnome40 website](https://forty.gnome.org/).
-There are only three choices at present (April/2021).
+There are only three choices at present.

   - Gnome OS
   - Fedora 34 Beta